 Once you complete an Item, take a picture or video of it (you’ll be told which in the item description) and upload it to our site.
 You get points for completed items.
 The team with the most points wins the Grand Prize of the Hunt.

 The App.
 It’s free and you definitely want it.
 Need it.
 Covet it.
 Shouldn’t wander the world without it.
 It has a map!
 And friends.
 Use it to find them around you, or on the other side of the planet.
 Chat with people from around the world.
 Build your teams.
 Win prizes when we do that sort of thing.
 If you aren’t already living that GISH life, get the GISH app and make it happen.

 3. Rights.
 We intend to share your stunning Item Submissions with the world.
 Therefore, by competing, you agree to the Rights and License stipulations as detailed in the “Rules and Regulations”.
-In addition to agreeing to these terms, you also agree that we may use your Submissions as needlepoint pillows, earmuffs, or as interpretive dance routines as determined by the whims of our Grand Judge, who shall heretofore be identified only by his nom de plume or his alias, but not the one that you don’t already know.
+In addition to agreeing to these terms, you also agree that we may use your Submissions as needlepoint pillows, nose-warmers, cootie-catchers, or as a homing beacon as determined by the whims of our Grand Judge, who shall heretofore be identified only by his nom de plume or his alias, but not the one that you don’t already know.
 (You’ll be quizzed on this at exam time.)
 In short, what’s yours is ours.
 Capiche?

 4. Updates.
 We will post updates through both our app and our website whenever we damn well please during the Scavenger Hunt (FKA GISH).
 Items may be added or removed from the List without notice.
-Rules may be changed mid-Hunt without advance notice, so stay on it and don’t complain if something changes and you’re asleep at the wheel.
+Rules may be changed mid-Hunt without advance warning, so stay on it and don’t complain if something changes and you’re asleep at the wheel.
 You may stalk the Updates, but not GISH personnel.
 Celery stalking is also prohibited without written approval of the vegetable in question.

 5. Behavior.
 You are not permitted to physically, emotionally, or psychologically hurt, berate, bully, or otherwise attack yourself, another participant, or anyone inside or outside the Scavenger Hunt.
 We take this rule seriously!
 Any abuse of other participants during the Hunt whatsoever or for any reason will not be tolerated.
 If you feel the need to attack someone– including yourself– don’t.
 We mean it.
 This doesn’t mean you can’t disagree, and note that we’re not going to mediate casual disputes—we trust you to work those out amongst yourselves with respect and decency.
 But all behavior on the app or any other GISH platform, past or present, real or fictional must be kind and no abuse will be tolerated.
 This includes being unkind to animals and other living things in any way.
 Violators could be penalized with loss of respect, loss of points, loss of access to our Bunker for midnight pool parties, or even GISH banishment.
 Be cool.